pyodide/pyodide/docs/index.rst

 Pyodide may be used in any context where you want to run Python inside a web browser.

-Pyodide brings the Python 3.9 runtime to the browser via WebAssembly thanks to `Emscripten <https://emscripten.org/>`_.
+Pyodide brings the Python 3.9 runtime to the browser via WebAssembly, thanks to `Emscripten <https://emscripten.org/>`_.
-It builds Python scientific stack including NumPy, Pandas, Matplotlib, SciPy, and scikit-learn.
+It builds the Python scientific stack including NumPy, Pandas, Matplotlib, SciPy, and scikit-learn.
 Over 75 packages are currently available.
 In addition, it's possible to install pure Python wheels from PyPi.

 Pyodide provides transparent conversion of objects between JavaScript and Python.
 When used inside a browser, Python has full access to the Web APIs.

-Pyodide development happens on Github: `github.com/pyodide/pyodide <https://github.com/pyodide/pyodide>`_
+Pyodide development happens on GitHub: `github.com/pyodide/pyodide <https://github.com/pyodide/pyodide>`_

 Try Pyodide (no installation needed)
 ------------------------------------